MicrosoftDocs/appcenter-docs/docs/sdk/distribute/android.md

 7. Review the Distribution and distribute the build to your in-app testing group.
 8. People in that group will receive an invite to be testers of the app.
 Once they need to accept the invite, they can download the app from the App Center Portal from their mobile device.
 Once they have in-app updates installed, you're ready to test in-app updates.
 9. Bump the `versionCode` of your app.
 10. Build the release version of your app and upload a new build of your app just like you did in the previous step and distribute this to the **Distribution Group** you created earlier.
-Members of the Distribution Group will be prompted for a new version the next time the app enters the foreground.
+Members of the Distribution Group will be prompted for a new version the next time the app starts.

 > [!TIP]
 > Please have a look at the information on how to [utilize App Center Distribute](~/distribution/index.md) for more detailed information about **Distribution Groups** etc.